Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 **Usage Notes:**

 *   The node detects ALL scenes in the batch but only outputs the first 5 as individual batches.
-*   To process more than 5 scenes, chain multiple Scene Detect nodes:
+*   To process more than 5 scenes, chain multiple Scene detect & split nodes:
-    1. Connect `remaining_frames` from the first node to `images` input of a second Scene Detect node
+    1. Connect `remaining_frames` from the first node to `images` input of a second Scene detect & split node
     2. The second node will detect scenes in the remaining frames
     3. Repeat as needed for longer videos
 *   The `scene_summary` output provides detailed statistics about what was processed and what's available for chaining.